 First, you now have the awareness that context exists and that is a powerful tool in itself.
 You also know just how pervasive it is and how it shapes every wine experience.

 Second: you can now use context as a filter when reading any written review about wine—and that includes mine.
 You also know by default that there’s a caveat to any wine review/critique, and that caveat is the context of how and when a given wine was tasted.
 I would especially recommend using the context filter when reading publications that use numeric scores for wine, something I’m still trying to fathom the meaning of after many years.
 Somebody please explain to me how something as precise as numbers can be applied to wine given all the variables above.
 And that leads us to today’s lesson:

 Wine is NOT Precise

-The longer I’m in the wine business there’s really only one rule or law that seems to be immutable in any circumstance and context: wine is not precise.
-That as much as we professionals try to make wine easily understandable (it’s not) and predictable it’s anything but.
-That as much as we cling to what are called “classic grapes” and “classic wines” the wine world is constantly changing and our classic grapes/wines might be like pieces of an ice floe breaking off and slowly drifting apart from the whole.
-Combine that with the all the context variables above and you might indeed suffer a crisis of wine identity if not personality.
-But fear not.
+The longer I’m in the wine business, there’s really only one rule or law that seems to be immutable in any circumstance and context: wine is not precise.
+That as much as we professionals try to make wine easily understandable and predictable, it’s anything but.
+That as much as we cling to what are called “classic grapes” and “classic wines,” the wine world is constantly changing and our classic grapes/wines are like pieces of an ice floe breaking off and slowly drifting apart from the whole.
+Combine that with the all the context variables above and you might indeed suffer a crisis of wine identity, if not personality.
+Fear not.
 We have to start somewhere if we’re going to have a shared and hopefully pleasant hallucination called the wine experience.
-And that means much, but probably not all, of the wine lingo we use and the tradition and decorum of how wine is tasted and served just might start to make sense.
-This simply because it’s all a starting point to be able to share a personal and very subjective experience.
-That’s a good thing but it’s definitely not carved in stone.
+That means much, but probably not all, of the wine language we use just might start to make sense, not to mention the tradition and decorum of how wine is tasted and served.
+It’s all a starting point to be able to share a personal and very subjective experience.
+That’s a good thing; but it’s definitely not carved in stone.
 Beyond that, don’t freak out.
 Remember: it’s just wine.